Lancers in Italy during the Second World War: 17th/21st Lancer regiment

-On 18 April 1945 both Lancer regiments broke out of Argenta with the 17/21st Lancers passing through the 16/5th Lancers and capturing a bridge at Segni, seven miles ahead.
+The 17th/21st Lancers arrived in Italy during the phase when the allies were preparing for the assault on the Gustav line, Operation Diadem, which would open the route to capturing Rome.
+On 18 April 1945 both Lancer regiments broke out of Argenta, with the 17/21st Lancers passing through the 16/5th Lancers and capturing a bridge at Segni, seven miles ahead.
 They found the bridge blown and had to find an alternative route.
 They located a bridge intact at Gallo and were told to push onto Poggio Renatico.
-The Germans withdrew north of the Po River.
+The assault began with a crossing of the River Gari, with the 17/21st moving to their crossing point over the river.
+The bridges that were supposed to be laid hadn't been, as the engineer's bulldozers had all been knocked out.
+The regiment improvised a bridge by using tanks to move a Bailey Bridge into position, allowing them to cross the river.
+Crossings from other units in XIII corps forced the Germans to withdraw from the Gustav line, and they retreated to the Hitler line.